vpcarroll15/college-football/results.md

 So, how can we create Elo rankings for college football teams?

-Almost any ranking system is governed by parameters, the correct values for which depend on the activity that is being ranked.
+Most ranking systems, Elo included, are governed by parameters, the correct values for which depend on the activity that is being ranked.
 We need to set our parameters carefully if we want our rankings to be meaningful.

 ### k